Your benefits as an Energy Institute member

 Being an AMEI has been one of the deciding factors in my career progress.
 Prospective employers prefer on-boarding an energy professional with a recognised membership

-Dr. Oluwatosin C. Murele AMEI, Senior Consultant - Sustainability and Net Zero Processes at Elsamag Ltd, Aylesbury, UK
+Dr. Oluwatosin C. Murele AMEI, Senior Consultant - Sustainability and Net Zero Processes, Elsamag Ltd — Aylesbury, England

 As a child, I was intrigued by how things could work without any moving parts and kept asking myself, what is electricity and where does it come from?
 My journey had begun!

-Paul Walker CEng MIET MEI, Electrical Technical Authority, Centrica Storage — Hessle, UK
+Paul Walker CEng MIET MEI, Electrical Technical Authority, Centrica Storage — Hessle, England

 I joined the offshore wind industry 11 years ago.
 It has been really good being part of a fast-growing sector that is trying to fight climate change.

-Emily Spearman CEng FEI Chartered Energy Engineer, Head of Technology and Methodology in Engineering, bp - Offshore Wind Organisation — London, UK
+Emily Spearman CEng FEI Chartered Energy Engineer, Head of Technology and Methodology in Engineering, bp - Offshore Wind Organisation — London, England

 I grew up in Istanbul and moved over to London for university.
 I’d always known I wanted a career that would empower me to contribute to social good.

-Esin Serin AMEI, Policy Fellow, Grantham Research Institute on Climate Change and the Environment, LSE — London, UK
+Esin Serin AMEI, Policy Fellow, Grantham Research Institute on Climate Change and the Environment, LSE — London, England

 There’s a huge demand for greener jet fuel in Sweden and Europe.
 In my work, we’ll soon be producing green aviation fuel from HEFA-feedstock, made from waste tallow, rapeseed oil and used cooking oil.